Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 * Technical: "Categories" from [PRISM-Break](https://prism-break.org/en/all/), i.e., what to do for server security versus what to do for device/endpoint security versus what to do for data in motion/at rest.
 * Behavior/habitual: data management and/or security hygiene best practices
+* Financial: issues relating specifically to currency systems (which are de-facto surveillance apparati by definition)

 <table border="1" cellpadding="10" cellspacing="0">
   <tr>